vaibhav-clearsense/personicle-website/content/open-source-guidelines/getting-started-with-personicle-api.md

 ## Introduction
 This article shows how developers can create applications to access their user's data.
 It covers how open-source contributors can use our APIs to push data to Personicle and collect data from Personicle for registered user accounts.

-## Section 1: Create Personicle Client Application, Get the Client ID, and Get the Client Secret
+## Section 1: Create Personicle Client Application

 1. In order to register a client and access Personicle data, go to the [Personicle client registration page](https://personicle-client-registration.herokuapp.com/register).
 2. Fill in the form, "Register your application to Personicle".
 Once done, click Register.